JML Tutorial - Inheriting Specifications

-In classic object-oriented design, a base class, perhaps abstract, can be used without knowing what kind of derived class it dynamically is.
-One can talk about a Shape’s perimeter or area without needing to know what kind of Shape it is.
-When we write specifications for the base class we define its behavior and then any derived class is expected to adhere to that behavior.
-This property is called behavioral inheritance.
+In classic object-oriented design, a base class, perhaps abstract, can be used without knowing what specific kind of derived class an object is at run-time.
+For example, one can talk about a Shape’s perimeter or area without needing to know what kind of Shape it is.
+When one writes specifications for a base class one can define its general behavior and then any derived class is expected to adhere to that behavior.
+However, a derived class may also have additional and more specific behavior.
+This property – a derived class obeying the expectations of its base class – is called behavioral inheritance (or behavioral subtyping).
 JML enforces it by insisting that derived classes inherit the behavior of base classes, by inheriting their specifications.

 Here is a simple example: